Monitor your generative AI application

 The file is opened in a code editor.

-1. Replace the your_project_connection_string placeholder with the connection string for your project (copied from the project Overview page in the Azure AI Foundry portal).
+- In the code file, replace the your_project_endpoint placeholder with the endpoint for your project (copied from the project Overview page in the Azure AI Foundry portal).

-2. Replace the your_model_deployment placeholder with the name you assigned to your GPT-4o model deployment (by default gpt-4o).
+- Replace the your_model_deployment placeholder with the name you assigned to your GPT-4o model deployment (by default

-13. After you’ve replaced the placeholders, in the code editor, use the CTRL+S command or Right-click > Save to save your changes.
+- After you’ve replaced the placeholders, in the code editor, use the CTRL+S command or Right-click > Save to save your changes and then use the CTRL+Q command or Right-click > Quit to close the code editor while keeping the cloud shell command line open.

-You’ll now run multiple script that send different prompts to your deployed model.
+You’ll now run multiple scripts that send different prompts to your deployed model.
 These interactions generate data that you can later observe in Azure Monitor.

 code start-prompt.py